-Year Term 1 Term 2 Te erm 3 Gal Photo This initial project introduces students to a variety of 3D materials, such as clay, wire and papier mache.
+Year Term 1 Те rm 2 Term 3 Gar Photo This initial project introduces students to a variety of 3D materials, such as clay, wire and papier mache.
 They will have the opportunity to explore this media in order to develop skills, confidence and a range of techniques.
 Students will be introduced to the work of a variety of 3D Artists for inspiration, to enable them to further develop their own ideas and skills.
 Students learn how to develop a project from initial ideas through to a final artwork, specialising in a medium of their choice.
 Students will design and make an original 3D sculpture, which has been inspired by their own photography, sketches and the work of other artists.
 PORTRAITURE & DISGUISE: This second project offers students the chance to learn new skills and processes, such as mixed-media work, as well as building on existing techniques and working at a larger scale.
 The 5-hour Year 10 exam is based on Portraiture, with students creating a 3D sculpture inspired by their chosen 3D artist.
 The design work and 3D work from both projects will be entered as part of the students' coursework portfolio.
 11 TRIAL EXAM: The preparation for this, runs from September to December.
 The exam is based on Disguise, is 5 hours long and is held in the Art room over one day.
-Between the Trial and final exam, students have the chance to improve any Year 10/11 work that needs refining.
-EXTERNAL EXAM: The external exam is set by AQA and runs from February to May.
+Between the Trial and final exam, students have the chance to improve any work that needs refining.
+EXTERNAL EXAM: The external exam is set by AQA and runs from January to April.
 Students choose the exam question they wish to study and demonstrate the skills they have learned by producing appropriate preparatory work.
-In the final exam in May, students are given 10 hours (2 full days in the Art room) to produce their final piece.
+In the final exam in March/April, students are given 10 hours to produce their final piece.
 3D Art, as a subject, finishes in May - prior to the rest of the exams starting.

 Skill Development: Students learn a range of different skills and techniques over the 2-year course, exploring media, such as clay, papier mache, wire, board, found objects and materials.
-Designing is also an important component of the course and students will be encouraged to develop their design skills using a variety of 2D processes, such as monoprinting, collage and photomontage, as well as sketching.
+Designing is also an important component of the course and students will be encouraged to develop their design skills using a variety of 2D processes, such as mono-printing, collage and photomontage, as well as sketching.
 The only required written element is brief annotation of their own work - no essays.